NEONScience/NEON-Data-Skills/tutorials/Python/remote-sensing/hyperspectral-data/Intro_NEON_AOP_HDF5_Reflectance_Tiles_py.md

 ---

-In this introductory tutorial, we discuss how to read NEON AOP hyperspectral flightline data using Python.
+In this introductory tutorial, we discuss how to read NEON AOP hyperspectral tiled data using Python.
 We develop and practice skills and use several tools to manipulate and visualize the spectral data.
-By the end of this tutorial, you will become familiar with the Python syntax.

 If you are interested in learning how to do this for flightline NEON AOP hyperspectral data, please see <a href="/neon-aop-hdf5-py" target="_blank"> NEON AOP Hyperspectral Data in HDF5 format with Python - Flightlines</a>.